King's Highway (ancient)

 The King's Highway was a trade route of vital importance in the ancient Near East, connecting Africa with Mesopotamia.
 It ran from Egypt across the Sinai Peninsula to Aqaba, then turned northward across Transjordan, to Damascus and the Euphrates River.

 After the Muslim conquest of the Fertile Crescent in the 7th century AD and until the 16th century, it was the darb al-hajj or pilgrimage road for Muslims from Syria, Iraq, and beyond heading to the holy city of Mecca.

-In modern Jordan, Highway 35 and Highway 15 follow this route, connecting Irbid in the north with Aqaba in the south.
+In modern Jordan, segments of Highway 35 and Highway 15, and the Aqaba Highway follow this route, connecting Irbid in the north with Aqaba in the south.
 The southern part crosses several deep wadis, making it a highly scenic if curvy and rather low-speed road.

 Route

-The Highway began in Heliopolis, Egypt and then went eastward to Clysma (modern Suez), through the Mitla Pass and the Egyptian forts of Nekhl and Themed in the Sinai desert to Eilat and Aqaba.
+The Highway began in Heliopolis, Egypt and then went eastward to Clysma (modern Suez), through the Mitla Pass and the Egyptian forts of Nekhl and Themed in the Sinai desert to Eilat (see modern Aqaba and Eilat).
 From there the Highway turned northward through the Arabah, past Petra and Ma'an to Udhruh, Sela, and Shaubak.
 It passed through Kerak and the land of Moab to Madaba, Rabbah Ammon/Philadelphia (modern Amman), Gerasa, Bosra, Damascus, and Tadmor, ending at Resafa on the upper Euphrates.

+Petra to Gaza side branch of Nabataean Incense Route

+A 170 km stretch of road that ran between Petra and Gaza that was renovated in the 3rd century BC and used extensively by the Nabataeans was also known as the King's Way (ضرب السلطان).
+From the Nabataean city of Petra, it ran through the Arabah and other Nabataean cities in the Negev like Oboda and Elusa before reaching Gaza, a principal port of export in ancient times.

 History

 Iron Age

-Numerous ancient states, including Edom, Moab, Ammon, and various Aramaean polities depended largely on the King's Highway for trade.
+Numerous ancient states, including Edom, Moab, Ammon, and various Aramaean polities, depended largely on the King's Highway for trade.

 Classical antiquity

 The Nabataeans used the road as a trade route for luxury goods such as frankincense and spices from southern Arabia.
-It was possibly the cause of their war with Hasmonean Alexander Jannaeus and with Iturea in the beginning of the 1st century BC.
+It was possibly the cause of their war with the Hasmonean ruler Alexander Jannaeus and with Iturea in the beginning of the 1st century BC.

-During the Roman period the road was called Via Regia.
+During the Roman period, the road was called Via Regia.
 Emperor Trajan rebuilt and renamed it Via Traiana Nova, under which name it served as a military and trade road along the fortified Limes Arabicus.